December 31st

 Meaning of the subhAShita:

-Alliance of a daughter (should be) to a noble lineage; children (should be) connected to vidyā (knowledge); associate with an enemy during adversity; match loved ones with dharma (righteousness).
+Alliance of a daughter (must be) from a noble lineage; children (must be) connected to vidyā (knowledge); associate with an enemy during adversity; match loved ones with dharma (righteousness).

 Commentary: